XxDaShTixX/Software-Engineering-Essentials/Topics/Interview-Q&A.md

-### **Q: What are the pillars of Object Oriented Programming (OOP)?**
-- **Encapsulation**: This principle is about bundling the data, and the methods that operate on this data, into a single unit called a class.
-This mechanism helps to hide the internal state of an object and protect it from unauthorized access.
-- **Abstraction**: Abstraction is about hiding the complexity and only showing the essential features of the object.
-So in a way, Abstraction means hiding the real implementation and we, as users, knowing only how to use it.
-- **Inheritance**: Inheritance is a mechanism in which one object acquires all the properties and behaviors of a parent object.
-It's an important part of OOPs as it promotes the concept of reusability and is a way to achieve the desired functionality.
-- **Polymorphism**: Polymorphism allows methods to do different things based on the object that it is acting upon.
-This is important for separating and organizing code to make it more flexible and maintainable.

 ### **Q: Why is RESTful API a popular choice in web development?**
 RESTful API is a web development approach that offers several benefits, including being Stateless, Scalable, Performant, and Cacheable.

 - **Stateless**: RESTful API is designed to be stateless.
 This means each request from the client to the server contains all the necessary information for the server to process it.
 The server doesn't need to maintain client state between requests, simplifying the server's architecture and enhancing scalability.
 - **Scalable and Performant**: The stateless nature of RESTful API allows for better load balancing and horizontal scaling.
 Servers can distribute the workload more easily without coordinating client states, leading to improved performance.

 These features make RESTful API a popular choice for enhancing the efficiency and maintainability of web services.